-- 1. The proposal is contrary to the policy provisions of the Strategic Planning Policy Statement and Policy CTY1 and Policy CTY12 of Planning Policy Statement 21: Sustainable Development in the Countryside, in that the applicant has not provided sufficient information to confirm that the building is necessary for the efficient use of an active and established agricultural holding. - 2.
+- The proposal is contrary to the policy provisions of the Strategic Planning Policy Statement and Policy CTY1 and Policy CTY12 of Planning Policy Statement 21: Sustainable Development in the Countryside, in that the applicant has not provided sufficient information to confirm that the building is necessary for the efficient use of an active and established agricultural holding. - 2.
 The proposal is contrary to the policy provisions of the Strategic Planning Policy statement and Policy CTY 12 of Planning Policy Statement 21 Sustainable Development in the Countryside, in that the development, if approved, would not be sited beside existing farm buildings.

-The proposal is contrary to the SPPS as it has not been demonstrated that there are no risks to human health as the result of any contamination present on the application site.
+3. The proposal is contrary to the SPPS as it has not been demonstrated that there are no risks to human health as the result of any contamination present on the application site.

-COMMITTEE ITEM 3.10

-APPLICATION NO LA03/2022/0610/O

-DEA DUNSILLY

-COMMITTEE INTEREST REFUSAL RECOMMENDED

-RECOMMENDATION REFUSE OUTLINE PLANNING PERMISSION

-PROPOSAL Site of dwelling and garage on a farm

-SITE/LOCATION 30m Approx. South East of 76 Crosskennan Road, Antrim

-APPLICANT Mr William Hurst

-AGENT Ivan McClean

-LAST SITE VISIT 29 th July 2022

-CASE OFFICER Gareth McShane

-Tel: 028 903 40411

-Email: gareth.mcshane@antrimandnewtownabbey.gov.uk

-Full details of this application, including the application forms, relevant drawings, consultation responses and any representations received are available to view at the Planning Portal www.planningni.gov.uk

-The application site is located approximately 30m southeast of 76 Crosskennan Road, Antrim, which is a countryside location beyond any development limits as defined within the Antrim Area Plan (1984-2001).

-The application site is set back off the Crosskennan Road and forms a contrived portion of a larger agricultural field.
-The application site bounds No.76 to the northwest and the northern boundary is defined by a 1.2m high picket fence which marks the established curtilage of No.76.
+COMMITTEE ITEM 3.10 APPLICATION NO LA03/2022/0610/O DEA DUNSILLY COMMITTEE INTEREST REFUSAL RECOMMENDED RECOMMENDATION REFUSE OUTLINE PLANNING PERMISSION RECOMMENDATION PROPOSAL Site of dwelling and garage on a farm SITE/LOCATION 30m Approx. South East of 76 Crosskennan Road, Antrim APPLICANT Mr William Hurst AGENT Ivan McClean LAST SITE VISIT 29th July 2022 CASE OFFICER Gareth McShane Tel: 028 903 40411 Email: gareth.mcshane@antrimandnewtownabbey.gov.uk Full details of this app lication, including the application forms, relevant drawings, consultation responses and any representations received are available to view at the Planning Portal www.planningni.gov.uk SITE DESCRIPTION The application site is located approximately 30m southeast of 76 Crosskennan Road, Antrim, which is a countryside location beyond any development limits as defined within the Antrim Area Plan (1984-2001). set back off the Crosskennan Road and forms a contrived gricultural field.
+The application site bounds No.76 to the orthern boundary is defined by a 1.2m high picket fence which curtilage of No.76.
 The eastern (roadside) boundary is defined by a 1.5m high hedgerow, with a small section defined by a 1.2m picket fence.
 The southern and western boundaries are undefined and the topography of the land rises towards the northeast.
 The surrounding character is open countryside, with dwellings and their associated outbuildings spread out in a dispersed settlement pattern.

-Planning reference: LA03/2015/0338/O

-Location: Lands adjacent to and south of 76 Crosskennan Road, Ladyhill, Antrim, BT41 compliance to PPS21 Policy CTY8

-2RG

-Proposal: Erection of 2 no. dwellings and associated detached garages in

-Decision: Appealed Dismissed (01.02.2017)

-Under the provisions of the Planning Act (Northern Ireland) 2011, all decisions must be taken in accordance with the provisions of the Local Development Plan unless material considerations indicate otherwise.

-Until the Council adopts its new Local Development Plan, planning applications will continue to be assessed against the provisions of the extant adopted Development Plans for the Borough, which in this case is the Antrim Area Plan 1984 -2001.
-Account will also be taken of the relevant provisions of Planning Policy Statements (PPSs) which contain the main operational planning polices for the consideration of development proposals.
+RELEVANT PLANNING HISTORY Planning reference: LA03/2015/0338/O Location: Lands adjacent to and south of 76 Crosskennan Road, Ladyhill, Antrim, BT41 2RG 2 no. dwellings and associated detached garages in compliance to PPS21 Policy CTY8 Decision: Appealed Dismissed (01.02.2017) PLANNING POLICY AND GUIDANCE Under the provisions of the Planning Act (Northern Ireland) 2011, all decisions must be taken in accordance with the provisions of the Local Development Plan unless material considerations indicate otherwise. material consideratio Until the Council ado ns indicate otherwise. pts its new Local Development Plan, planning applications will material consideratio Until the Council ado continue to be assess ns indicate otherwise. pts its new Local Development Plan, planning applications will sed against the provisions of the extant adopted Development material consideratio Until the Council ado continue to be assess ns indicate otherwise. pts its new Local Development Plan, planning applications will will also be taken of the relevant provisions of Planning Policy Statements (PPSs) which contain the main operational planning polices for the consideration of development proposals.